beeware/toga/docs/project/roadmap.rst

 Views
 ~~~~~

-Views are mechanisms for displaying rich content, usually in a readonly manner.
+Views are mechanisms for displaying rich content, usually in a read-only manner.

 * Separator - a visual separator; usually a faint line.
     - Cocoa: NSSeparator
     - GTK+:
     - iOS:
 * ProgressBar - A horizontal bar that displays progress, either progress
-    against a known value, or indeterminiate
+    against a known value, or indeterminate
     - Cocoa: Done
     - GTK+: Gtk.ProgressBar
     - iOS: UIProgressView